Best Of

 • No direct 8949 or Schedule D form generation

-• Cannot file with TurboTax directly
+• Can't file with TurboTax directly

 • Fewer exchange integrations than CoinTracker or Koinly